open-component-model/ocm/pkg/oci/repositories/ctf/README.md

 used for the representation of a dedicated [artefact version](https://github.com/opencontainers/image-spec) of an OCI repository.
 The filesystem content is then packed into a *tar* or *tgz* archive.

-It is a flat directory containing
+It is a directory containing

 - **`artefact-descriptor.json`** *[oci artefact manifest](https://github.com/opencontainers/image-spec/blob/main/manifest.md)*